MedVisBonn/bonndit/docs/readme.rst

 low-rank-k-approx
 ~~~~~~~~~~~~~~~~~~~~
-For calculating the low-rank k approximation of a given 4th order fODF run the following command:
+For calculating the low-rank k approximation [3]_ of a given 4th order fODF run the following command:

 .. code-block:: console

-    $ low-rank-k-approx /path/to/your/fODF.nrrd path/to/output.nrrd
+    $ low-rank-k-approx -i /path/to/your/fODF.nrrd -o path/to/output.nrrd

 With additional argument